ashiato45/twitter_yamero/readme.md

 An Chrome extension alerts the continual 10 minutes Twitter.

 ## Install
-Drag twitter_yamero.crx and drop it on your Chrome.
+Drag twitter_yamero.crx and drop it on the Extension window (chrome://extensions/) of your Chrome.
 Or you can download whole the repository and add it with Chrome's developer mode.

 ## Screenshot